 Unless otherwise noted, the Scripture quotations contained herein are from the New Revised Standard Version Bible, Copyright © 1989, Division of Christian Education of the National Council of the Churches of Christ in the U.S.A., and are used by permission.
 All rights reserved.

-For Further Exploration: Read Servant Leadership (John 13:1-20) from the Theology of Work Bible Commentary.
+Further Exploration: Read more on God Undergirds All Work and Productivity (Psalm 107) from the Theology of Work Bible Commentary

 Author: Theology of Work Project